 Basic net income per share is computed by dividing net income by the weighted-average number of shares outstanding.
-Diluted net income per share includes the dilutive effect of stock options, vested and unvested restricted stock grants and warrants and convertible securities.
+Diluted net income per share includes the dilutive effect of stock options, vested and unvested restricted stock grants and warrants.
 Basic and diluted EPS were calculated using the following shares for the years ended December 31, 2005, 2004 and 2003:

-2005 2004 2003 Weighted-average shares for basic EPS 44,228,867 43,473,963 42,715,275 Plus incremental shares related to stock options and warrants 2,164,113 1,909,165 Plus incremental shares related to convertible debt 5,838,416 Weighted-average shares for diluted EPS 52,231,396 45,383,128 42,715,275
+2005 2004 2003 Weighted-average shares for basic EPS 44,228,867 43,473,963 42,715,275 Plus incremental shares related to stock options and warrants 2,164,113 1,909,165 Weighted-average shares for diluted EPS 46,392,980 45,383,128 42,715,275

 The Company had a net loss for the year ended December 31, 2003.
 Therefore, the effect of the common stock equivalents and convertible securities is excluded from the computation of diluted net loss per share since the effect is anti-dilutive for that year.
 Potentially dilutive shares that were not included in the diluted loss per share calculation were 1,913,633 in 2003 which shares are issuable upon the exercise of stock options and warrants assuming the treasury stock method.
-For the years ended December 31, 2004 and 2005, the Company had 757,246 and 218,280 stock options, respectively, and 0 and 628,570 shares of non-vested restricted stock, respectively, that were not included in the computation of earnings per share because the options, exercise price and the per share expense associated with the non-vested restricted stock were greater than the average market price of the common stock during the respective periods.
+For the years ended December 31, 2004 and 2005, the Company had 757,246 and 218,280 stock options, respectively, and 0 and 628,570 shares of non-vested restricted stock, respectively, that were not included in the computation of earnings per share because the options' exercise price and the per share expense associated with the non-vested restricted stock were greater than the average market price of the common stock during the respective periods.